Argentina v Peru (1978 FIFA World Cup): Peru

-Peru qualified first in their group by getting a 3-1 victory against Scotland, a 0-0 draw against the Netherlands and a 4-1 victory against Iran.
+Peru qualified first in their group by getting a 3–1 victory against Scotland, a 0–0 draw against the Netherlands and a 4–1 victory against Iran.

 Group B

 Argentina had qualified for the second group stage after obtaining second place in Group 1 behind Italy while Brazil had also obtained the second position of Group 3 after Austria.
 Both Peru and Poland had achieved first place in Group 4 and Group 2 respectively.
 The headquarters of this group were Mendoza and Rosario.

-The first game pitted Brazil against Peru, ending with a 3-0 victory for the Brazilians.
-Argentina also beat Poland 2-0 in Rosario with two goals from Mario Kempes.
+The first game pitted Brazil against Peru, ending with a 3–0 victory for the Brazilians.
+Argentina also beat Poland 2–0 in Rosario with two goals from Mario Kempes.
 The victory of Poland over Peru by 1-0 and the goalless draw between Argentina and Brazil left a group close in which, with the exception of Peru, the other three teams had a chance to reach the final.
 Argentina and Brazil reached the last game with 3 points, although the Brazilians had a greater goal difference.
 Poland arrived with 2 points but with chances to win the group if, after their victory, Argentina lost or tied without surpassing it in goal difference.

 The matches were not played at the same time but Brazil and Poland played first at 16:45 while Argentina and Peru did so later, at 19:15.
-Brazil won their match 3-1, with two goals from Roberto Dinamite and one from Nelinho.
-With this result he finished with 5 points and +5 goal difference.
+Brazil won their match 3–1, with two goals from Roberto Dinamite and one from Nelinho.
+With this result they finished with 5 points and +5 goal difference.
 In order to reach the final, Argentina had to win with a margin of four goals since they had a goal difference of +2.
-Argentina managed to prevail over Peru by 6-0 and thus qualify for the final.
+Argentina managed to prevail over Peru by 6-0 and thus qualified for the final.